rackerlabs/docs-server-virt/docs/manage-your-hypervisor/manage-hypervisor-storage/expand-luns.rst

 ===========

-If you have requested that we expand your vDisk:ref:`understanding-storage` or you have added VMs,we might recommend or require that you expand your shared storage.
+If you have requested that we expand your vDisk :ref:`understanding-storage` or you have added VMs,we might recommend or require that you expand your shared storage.
 Expanding a LUN :ref:`understanding-storage` comes with an additional cost.